mvhirsch/api-docs/01-overview/04-php-sdk.md

 message                 | Message content. attachements            | **TODO** List of files to add to the message

+**TODO:** Send/Create responses without the need to specify each recipients.

 #### Returns
 `Entry` object containing the new created message.